tiwatson/rails_admin_slug/README.md

     gem "rails_admin_slug"

-Create a rails_admin/custom/ui.js file and add the following line to the top (or just add if the file already exists):
+Create an app/assets/javascripts/rails_admin/custom/ui.js file and add the following line to the top (or just add if the file already exists):

     //=require 'ra.slug'